Profiling the Total Solar Eclipse of August, 2017

 A Need to Be Ready for the Coming Eclipse

 By now, most everyone in the U.S. will have heard of the upcoming eclipse extravaganza.
 The partial part of its phase is scheduled to hit landfall on the west coast on Monday, August 21, 2017, at 09:04:32 am, Pacific Daylight Time, and totality begins at 10:15:56 am, PDT.
 The total phase ends just shy of two minutes later, and the second partial phase ends 1h18m after that.
-Of interest (to at least this author) is the fact that where the shadow path of this eclipse hits land on the continental U.S. matches where seismologists estimate the location of a mega earthquake that occurred on either January 26 or 27, 1700 A.D.
+What may be of interest to many is the fact that where the shadow path of this eclipse hits land on the continental U.S. matches where seismologists believe was the epicenter of a mega earthquake, estimated to have occurred on either January 26 or 27, 1700 A.D.

 An Eclipse With Alarming Potential

 About 12 minutes before the end of the second partial eclipse phase on the west coast (12:24pm, CDT), the eclipse reaches totality at the location of its greatest duration (2m40s).
 This is the center of the eclipse path, where it is also at its widest of 71 miles (115 km).
 It also happens to be in Hopkinsville, Kentucky, the birthplace of the late, great American clairvoyant Edgar Cayce.
 In some of his psychic readings he revealed that much of the western U.S. would eventually be covered by the ocean.
 In his same trance readings he was instructed to move his family to the safer geological area of Virginia Beach.
 This is what he did and the foundation based on his readings (the Association for Research and Enlightenment) has been located there since his death in 1945.